 Biphasic Synovial Sarcoma

-in the tumour called spindle cells and epithelial cells.
-These tumours are often aggressive, likely to metastasiseFor cancer to spread or grow out of its original place., and can have a good prognosisTo predict how a disease/condition may progress and what the outcome might be. when found early.
+Biphasic synovial sarcoma is a less common subtype of synovial sarcomas that have two types of cellsthe basic structural and functional unit of all living things in the tumoura tissue mass that forms from groups of unhealthy cells called spindle cells and epithelial cells.
+These tumours are often aggressive, likely to metastasise, and can have a good prognosisto predict how a disease/condition may progress and what the outcome might be when found early.

 Monophasic Fibrous Synovial Sarcoma